wadmp/wadmp.github.io/src/gen3/explanations/device monitoring/README.md

 # Device Monitoring

-Every device is connected to the WebAccess/DMP instance via the WebAccess/DMP Client Router App, which in default state sends periodicaly (15 minutes) monitoring data to the instance.
-What data are sent is based on your [Fields](/gen3/explanations/device%20management/#_2-fields) settings.
-How often sent is based on the Client router app setting.
-Monitoring data can be interpreted on the Dashboard as Stats, Charts or in the Table (for company / filtered in View), or individualy per device on Device Page Monitoring tab.
-[Alerts](/gen3/explanations/alerts/) may be set based on rules and monitoring data received.
-Monitoring data can be exported to CSV file.
+1. Every device is connected to the WebAccess/DMP instance via the WebAccess/DMP Client Router App, which, by default, sends monitoring data to the instance every 15 minutes.

+- **Data Sent**: The data sent is based on your [Fields](/gen3/explanations/device%20management/#_2-fields) settings.
+- **Frequency**: The frequency of data sending is based on the Client Router App settings.

+2. Monitoring data can be interpreted on the Dashboard as Stats, Charts, or in the Table (for company/filtered in View), or individually per device on the Device Page Monitoring tab.

+- [Alerts](/gen3/explanations/alerts/) can be set based on rules and monitoring data received.
+- **Export**: Monitoring data can be exported to a [CSV file](/gen3/explanations/device%20monitoring/#_2-exporting-data-to-csv).

 ## 1. Collecting Data from Routers